anniamatthews/culture-cart/README.md

-### Howard University Computer Science Senior Design Project
+### CultureCart
-CultureCart was built to connect customers with minority-owned businesses in their communities and beyond, fostering a more inclusive marketplace where all entrepreneurs can thrive.
+This product was built to connect customers with minority-owned businesses in their communities and beyond, fostering a more inclusive marketplace where all entrepreneurs can thrive.

 ### Tech Stack
 ![image](https://github.com/user-attachments/assets/a049ed0e-0d89-4efd-acc5-aa1434fce69f)